- Books, Literature, and Writing»

 He Watched Her Walk Away With the Fluidity of Unfurling Silk

 When all the chores were done, he was tired to the bone.
 He took a cold shower and prepared himself to go to town.
 On arrival, he went to an ATM to withdraw money for use, but he couldn’t locate his ATM card which was always in his wallet.
 He tried to flashback to the last time he had used it, but could not recall.
-Then he decided to withdraw over the counter though it was a bit costly and time consuming.
+Then he decided to withdraw over the counter even if it was a bit costly and time-consuming.